Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 Note how the query notation allows us to express derived sequences (which are essentially nested iterations) in a naturally comprehensible serial form.
 This is possible to do by simply combining multiple `from` operators together.

-For comparison, an equivalent code relying on method syntax lends to a somewhat less legible structure:
+For comparison, an equivalent code relying on the method syntax lends to a somewhat less legible structure:

 ```csharp
 var files = Directory.EnumerateDirectories("/some/dir/")